geodegarmo/maxar_project/README.md

 `mkdir maxar` && `cd maxar` &&  `git clone https://github.com/geodegarmo/maxar_project.git`

-<h2>Create a new virtual environment and Install Dependencies Using the requirement.txt file</h2>
+<h2>Create a new virtual environment and Install Dependencies with A Requirements File.</h2>

-<p>By using a requirements.txt file we skip the dependency issues when calling  `import modules`.</p>
+<p>By using a requirements.txt file we skip dependency issues.</p>

 These are the steps for Unix/macOS:

 See this page for windows: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

-Now, check that you are in your directory maxar.
+Change directory to maxar.

 If not, `cd maxar`

-Create a virtual env using pip:
+Create a virtual environment using pip:

 `python3 -m venv .venv`